cpfaff/Open-Science-Thesis/README.md

 NOTE:

 The elements names of the code listings are protected in the class.
-This means they cannot simply be changed like described above.
+This means they cannot simply be changed like described above with other element names.
 The names contain an `@` character that is not valid in a normal LaTeX document as it has a special meaning.
 In order to be able to change the elements you need to put the commands into a style file that can be included in your preamble.
+For that you can use the style file the Open-Science-Thesis provides you with in the user folder.
 However you could also change it directly in you preamble using the following construct.

 ```latex
 \makeatletter